smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 The `User Plane Function (UPF)` is a part of 5G Core Network, it is responsible for packets routing.
 It has 2 separate interfaces for `N4/N9` and `N6` data lines. `N4/N9` interface is used for connection with `dUPF` and `AMF/SMF` (locally). `N6` interface is used for connection with `EDGE-APP`, `dUPF` and `Remote-DN` (locally).

-The CERA UPF component is deployed on `CERA 5G Central Office (cera_5g_co)` node.
-It is deployed as a POD - during deployment of OpenNESS with CERA 5G Central Office flavor automatically.
+The CERA UPF component is deployed on `CERA 5G Central Office` node.
+It is deployed as a POD - during deployment of OpenNESS with `cera_5g_central_office` flavor automatically.

 #### Deployment

 #### Prerequisites

-To deploy UPF correctly it is needed to provide a Docker image to Docker Repository on target machine(cera_5g_ne and cera_5g_co).
+To deploy UPF correctly it is needed to provide a Docker image to Docker Repository on target machine(CERA 5G Central Office node).
 There is a script on the `https://github.com/otcshare/edgeapps/tree/master/network-functions/core-network/5G/UPF` repo provided by CERA, which builds the image automatically.

 ```sh
 ./build_image.sh -b psa-upf -i psa-upf